-Born in Montreal in 1962, Stephen Romano apprenticed with with British sculptor Ray Robinson from 1980 - 1982, after which he studied sculpture, drawing and comparative religions at the University of Windsor.
-Stephen then relocated to Canada's cultural capital of Toronto where he was a practicing artist, and participated in group shows at Artculture Resource Center, YYZ, Arteffect Gallery, among others.
+Born in Montreal in 1962, Stephen Romano apprenticed with British sculptor Ray Robinson from 1980 - 1982, after which he studied sculpture and drawing at the University of Windsor.
+Stephen then relocated to Canada's cultural capital of Toronto where he was a practicing artist, and participated in group shows at Artculture Resource Center, YYZ Artist's Outlet, Arteffect Gallery, among others.

 By 1989 Stephen became interested in the commercial gallery business and was fortunate to have the opportunity to be mentored by Canada's leading art dealer the late Walter Moos.
 In 1991 Stephen was offered a position as Assistant to the Director at New York's 49th Parallel Center for Canadian Art, which was housed in the same building as prominent galleries such as Leo Castelli and Sonabend.

 In 1993 Stephen returned to Toronto and worked with Miriam Shiell Fine Art, and afterwards worked at the Visual Arts Office of the Ontario Arts Council.

 Returning to New York in 1996, Stephen began an 8 year experience as Gallery Manager of the Ricco Maresco Gallery, the leading gallery world wide in the field of Outsider Art.
 After this Stephen became a private art dealer specializing in the works of Outisder Art masters such as Henry Darger, Martin Ramirez, Charles Dellschau, Adolph Wolfli, and many others.

 in 2014 Stephen Romano produced with Marquand Books the definitive monograph on America's earliest visionary artist Charles Dellschau, of which Stephen present the majority of the available works.